Maghnie/docs/engineers/analytics.md

 ![Figure 1: Measured data outdoor air temperature and reference outdoor air temperature](../.gitbook/assets/example_outdoortemperaturesensoranalysis.png)

 In figure 1 you can see a significant difference between sensor and weather reference data.
 This is also reflected in the value of the calculated KPIs.
-During the analysis period all 7 days are recognized by the KPI "radiation influenced days".
+During the analysis period all 7 days are recognized by the KPI as "radiation influenced days".
 Additionally the offset at night is elevated and thus a larger "sensor offset squared error" is present.
 The humidity sensor is checked accordingly.

 | KPI | Value | Unit |
 | :--- | :--- | :--- |